JSB-UCLA/scReadSim/docs/source/tutorials/scATACseq_NoInput_10X.md

 ## Step 5: Synthetic BAM file generation

 ### Generate synthetic reads in BED format
 Based on the synthetic count matrix, scReadSim generates synthetic reads by randomly sampling from the real BAM file input by users.
-First use function `scATAC_GenerateBAMCoord` to create the synthetic reads and output in BED file storing the coordinates information.
-Function `scATAC_GenerateBAMCoord` takes following input arguments:
+First use function `scATAC_GenerateBAMCoord_paral` to create the synthetic reads and output in BED file storing the coordinates information.
+Function `scATAC_GenerateBAMCoord_paral` takes following input arguments:
 - `count_mat_filename`: The base name of output count matrix in bam2countmat.
 - `samtools_directory`: Path to software samtools.
 - `INPUT_bamfile`: Input BAM file for anlaysis.